Superfood Slow Cooker Bone Broth Recipe

 If you think you don’t have the time or culinary skill set, guess again.
 You do.
 It’s so incredibly simple and hands off to make.
 Even if you’re time crunched, or like me, you have as much passion and flare for the culinary arts as a garden spade, you will be able to pull this off effortlessly.
 Done right, there’s very little washing up, mess, and prep that needs to go into it.

-If there’s simply no deterring you from buying ready made, or you don’t have access to a grass fed butcher, the next best thing is the Nutra Organics Bone Broth range (Australia) or the Kettle and Fire Bone Broth range (USA), which are gluten free, use grass fed beef, and are GMO and gluten free.
+If there’s simply no deterring you from buying ready made, or you don’t have access to a grass fed butcher, the next best thing is the Nutra Organics Bone Broth range (Australia) or the Kettle and Fire Bone Broth range (USA), which use grass fed beef, and are GMO and gluten free.

 The Bone Broth Recipe

 And now without further ado, we arrive at the recipe for making your own delicious, warming, nourishing, immune boosting, gut healing, anti aging bone broth.
 I based this recipe off the amazing one at Wellness Mama, but tweaked it and drew from various resources, family wisdom, and the input of my husband, who is an incredible cook.